songzhw/songzhw.github.io/react/2019-04-19-typescript-pitfalls.md

 # Pitfalls of TypeScrit you may get in React project
 For those who are familiar with modern language, JavaScript is a language that may let you feel familiar, but also would be the one to slap you right on your face somewhere.
-The lack of types, of course, would be a downside of JavaScript.
+Javascript has many issues that may confuse you, like no class, no multi-thread.
+And the lack of types, of course, would be another downside of JavaScript.
 That is also why TypeScript can rescue you.
+As the name indicateds, TyepScript will import types to the JavaScript world.

 However, TypeScript is not a silver bullet.
-Importing TypeScript would make sure your code is more readable, but also may have more issues you don't have in JavaScript.
+Importing TypeScript would obviously make sure your code is more readable, but also may have more issues you don't have in JavaScript.
 This post is trying to help you know some pitfalls in TypeScript, in order to make your TypeScript journey more comfortable.

 ## I. Define props